E1pp/weave/docs/intro.md

 ```

 ## 2. "Forget about `executors::Submit`" or First look at `futures`
-Futures are object which represent represent a value, which might not be ready at the moment, and the underlying computation which would return this value.
-Futures in `weave` are lazy, meaning that they will postpone any kind of evaluations until they known how exactly their value will be used.
-This model allows us avoid numerous dynamic allocations and vtable lookups since we always know (almost) every consumer at compile-time.
+Futures are objects which represent a value which might not be ready at the moment, and the underlying computation which would return this value.
+Futures in `weave` are lazy, meaning that they will postpone any kind of evaluations until they know how exactly their value will be used.
+This model allows us to avoid numerous dynamic allocations and vtable lookups since we always know (almost) every consumer at compile-time.
 Now, let's look how we can come up with a better API for submitting lambdas.

 ### `Submit`
 Using `executors::Submit` is very simple but inefficient.
 It uses type erasure which can be avoided.
 Submitted task can be represented as future, also known as `futures::Submit`: